wp-plugins/accesspress-pinterest/readme.txt

 6. Frontend display of Widgets.

 == Changelog ==
+= 2.0.6 =
+* Removal of unnecessary codes from save-settings.php file.

+= 2.0.5 =
+* Text domain change done to match the plugin name.

 = 2.0.4 =
 * Change in the texts for the widgets backend settings help texts.